mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 *The Shock effect causes the target to intermittently suffer additional Electric DMG for a period of time when attacked.*
 *Shock can interrupt actions for Robotic enemies.*<br><br>
 *In CBT2, Shock lasts for 6s.
 Aganist non-robotic enemies, it deals 350% DMG up to 1 time per 1s, up to 5 times.*<br>
-**In CBT3, it deals 125% DMG up to 1 time per 1s, up to 16 times.**<br>
+**In CBT3, it deals 125% DMG up to 1 time per 1s, up to 16 times.
+The Shock lasts for 10s.**<br>
 <!-- In last test, it deals 250% DMG up to 1 time per 2s, up to 8 times.-->
 For Robotic enemies, it actually triggers Overload:<br>
 *In CBT2, Robotic enemy takes 350% DMG and is paralyzed for 4s.
 When first Paralysis ends, it takes an extra 350% DMG and triggers the second 4s Paralysis.
 In total, the Robotic enemy takes 350% DMG 2 times and is paralyzed for 8s.*<br>
 **In CBT3, it deals 187.5% DMG up to 1 time per 1s, up to 16 times.
 The Paralysis Duration is modified to 0.
-I don't know if it means that Hoyoverse removed the Paralysis, it needs to be tested.**
+The Overload lasts for 10s.**
 <!-- In last test, it deals 375% DMG.-->

 # Dysfunction
 *Applying another type of Attribute Anomaly to an enemy that has already been afflicted with another overrides the original, and causes the Dysfunction effect.*<br>
 *The Dysfunction effect is calculated based on the original state, dealing additional damage and accumulating Daze.*<br><br>
 Dysfunction triggers when enemy under Attribute Anomaly is triggered another Attribute Anomaly.<br>
-Dysfunction deals Physical DMG **based on the original Attribute Anomaly** and accumlates additional Daze.<br>
+Dysfunction deals DMG **based on the original Attribute Anomaly** and accumlates additional Daze.<br>
 Dysfunction is added to speed up the rate of DMG from Attribute Anomalies and encourage players to trigger more Attribute Anomalies.